-The Republic of Guinea, with an population estimated 14,448,353 in 2024.
+The Republic of with Guinea, an estimated population of 14,448,353 in 2024.
 Its capital is in Conakry.
 The country is currently governed by a military junta.
 The National Transitional Council serves as parliament, and the President of the transition is Mamadi Doumbouya.